equinix/ansible-collection-equinix/docs/modules/metal_bgp_session_info.md

 # metal_bgp_session_info

-Gather information about Equinix Metal resources
+Gather information BGP sessions in Equinix Metal.
+You can fetch it by device ID or project ID.

 - [Examples](#examples)